jeffriesd/dsDraw/README.md

 alignment (left, center, right, or top, center).
 Text boxes can also be resized by clicking and dragging from the bottom right corner.

-## Data Structures

-### Arrays

-Arrays can be configured to hold random values, specified values, or not show any values at all.
-They can hold strings or integers.

-Users can create arrays by clicking and dragging, but then all options must be configured one at a time.
-Arrays can also be created using the __create__ command and options can be configured in the console.

 # Console
 The console will be used for creating data structures with specific attributes that are simpler to specify by typing than by many individual clicks.
 Currently